-South Africa's Evander gold field, the most easterly of the country's major gold areas, might never have come into being had it not been for a mistake.
-That sums up the early story of the Evander gold field and what were to become its four mines - mistakes, missed opportunities and downright bad luck.
+South Africa's Evander gold field, the most easterly of the country's major gold areas, came into being by accident.
+That sums up the early story of the Evander gold field and what were to become its four mines – mistakes, missed opportunities and downright bad luck.

 After South Africa left the gold standard in 1932, exploration would resume – but though low-gold grade Witwatersrand strata were intersected they were misinterpreted – the geologists were looking for the Main Reef on which the East Rand mines were founded.
 The Geological Society of South Africa concluded: "No formations have been intersected in the Far East Rand which can definitely be correlated with the Upper Witwatersrand."
 The indications of economic reef horizons were overlooked because the geologists were looking for the wrong thing.